 A quick presentation I gave to my CS 239, Spring 2014 on my early thinking around deriving programmer intent from source control and program evolution.

 The relational model for data is ubiquitous.
 That's in part due to SQL's declarative approach to manipulating and exploring data stored as relations.
 Unfortunately SQL has its warts.
 In particular schema changes made in the data definition subset of the language (DDL) can be awkward for creating idempotent migrations.
 Enough so, that the responsibility is frequently delegated to the application layer where more expressive languages can be employed.
-In this, the first of two posts proposing improvements to SQL, I'll lay out an alternate semantics for SQL DDL that embraces schema change and expands the expressive power of DDL's declarative core.
+Here I'll lay out an alternate semantics for SQL DDL that embraces schema change and expands the expressive power of DDL's declarative core.

 A Common Activity